axibase/atsd/rule-engine/functions-security.md

 ## Overview

-Checks user permissions as part of the rule notification logic and allow or deny response actions such as sending portals or invoking scripts.
+These functions check user permissions as part of the rule notification logic and allow or deny response actions such as sending portals or invoking scripts.

 ## Reference